ndykman/CSharp-katas/ExerciseOne/readme.md

 Generalize this method so that it takes an array of a generic type, and still works.
 Assume equality is correct for the type.

-The code should work.
+The following code should work.
 You can rename the class to match the name you used, of course.

     var streakChecker = new StreakChecker()
     int opposingStreakLength;